Self Employment: Working For Yourself in the UK

 Payments on Account

-Under HMRC rules if your tax due is over £1,000 you'll usually have to make payments on account of the current year's tax.
-In its simplicity HMRC estimate your tax owed for the following tax year will be the same as the previous tax year.
-You'll have to make two payments, one by 31st January in the current year and the other by the following 31 July.
-Each payment is half of the tax due for the previous year.
+Under HMRC rules if your tax due is over £1,000 you'll usually have to make 'payments on account' of the current year's tax.
+In its simplicity, HMRC estimate your tax owed for the following tax year will be the same as the previous tax year.

-For example, if you owe £1,000 tax for the 2024/25 tax year you must pay this with a 50% deposit towards the 2025/26 tax year.
-The total to be paid before 31st January 2025 would be £1,500 (£1,000 tax owed plus a 50% deposit of £500).
-You will then need to pay another 50% deposit of £500 before 31 July 2026.
+For example, if you owe £1,000 tax for the 24/25 tax year you must pay this with a 50% deposit towards the 25/26 tax year.
+The total to be paid before 31st January 2026 would be £1,500 (£1,000 tax owed plus a 50% deposit of £500).

-Please note the payments on account paid towards the next tax year (2025/26) will then be offset against tax owed.
+Please note the payments on account paid towards the next tax year (2025/26) will then be offset against the tax owed.

 If you are no longer Self Employed